 h5repack -f GZIP=1 -v file1 file2

-Applies GZIP compression to all objects in
+Applies GZIP compression with level 1 to all objects in

 file1and saves the output in

 Applies SZIP compression with 8 pixels per block and NN coding method only to object

 Applies chunked layout with size 20x10 to objects

 h5repack -L -c 10 -s 20:dtype file1 file2